dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 (Here, *suitable* means that `functional` contains `@safe` operations only apart from the call to `f`.
 One way to test that is annotating the parameter and the functional.)

-The first option can be excluded immediately:
+In the current state of the language, the first option can be excluded immediately:
 When `functional` calls its parameter `f`, it will no longer compile.
 This breaking change is obvious and would affect almost all unannotated functionals.